 - Objective 3: Engage institutions with a broader range of partners in K-12, industry, four-year institutions, and researchers to help sustain STEM programs and improve community college HSIs’ federal program competitiveness

 The project will leverage SFAz’s existing, robust networks to develop a collection of KickStarter networks.
 These associations will serve to jump-start KickStarter institutions and can become idea factories for future projects and proposals.
-As institutions move through the KickStarter project, they will help each other become grounded in and grow these networked platforms.
-The Arizona STEM Network, led by SFAz, is an online collaboration between businesses, educators, government and philanthropy and will be used as a networking platform for community college HSIs (http://stem.sfaz.org)
+As institutions move through the KickStarter process, they will help each other become grounded in and grow these networked platforms.
+The Arizona STEM Network, led by SFAz, is an online collaboration between businesses, educators, government and philanthropy and will be used as a networking platform for community college HSIs (http://stem.sfaz.org).

 KickStarter Program FAQ's

-You are eligible to apply for the KickStarter program having benefited from a Title V sub-grant.
+You are eligible to apply for the KickStarter program having benefited from a Title V or Title III sub-grant.
 However, the Title V grant must “be focused on (a) recruiting and retaining students in STEM, (b) updating and streamlining STEM courses and degree/certification attainment and/or (c) expanding federal funding competitiveness.

 What are the budget conditions of the application?
 Are there any matching requirements, and what can the participating schools expect in the way of financial support?

 Budget conditions of the application do not include any matching requirements.
 Since this is not a monetary grant per se, there will be no transaction of funds.
 However we will provide the following:

 - Technical expertise of our Community College Field Representatives to assist and guide the college in a self-analysis of its STEM Pathway programs and strategies, develop a STEM Pathways strategic plan, and create a proposal strategy that will be paired with our Grant Development experts.

 - Grant Development experts who will follow up to match the concept to the appropriate federal funding program, and provide direction for the proposal development, preparation, and submission process.
 The KickStarter goal is to assist colleges in preparing at least two and winning at least one NSF award so the financial support from that prospective award should be considered in your decision.